-Hannah, 36 years old, from Leeds, pursued a Clinical Negligence claim regarding the tragic death of her daughter, Scarlett, at just one day old.
+Hannah, 36 years old, from Leeds, pursued a medical negligence claim regarding the tragic death of her daughter, Scarlett, at just one day old.

 Scarlett was born in a good condition, but Hannah was noted to have a raised temperature.
 As the day progressed Scarlett’s condition deteriorated, she appeared sleepy, uninterested in the bottle and blood was found to be in her nappy.
 Hannah was reassured by the midwife that all was normal.
 In the early hours of the evening Scarlett appeared blue in colour and was cold to the touch.
 The Neonatal team attended and commenced resuscitation attempts; unfortunately these were unsuccessful and baby Scarlett was shortly pronounced dead.
 Hannah was present throughout the resuscitation attempts and witnessed her daughter’s death.

 A port-mortem identified that Scarlett had extensive bacterial pneumonia and Group B Streptococcus could not be excluded.
 Group B Streptococcus is a common bacterium often carried in the intestines.
 It is usually harmless in adults, but in newborns it can cause serious illness.
 An Inquest was carried out which made a finding of neglect against the Defendant Trust.

 Hannah instructed Pryers Solicitors to investigate a potential clinical negligence claim against the Hospital Trust.
 Pryers alleged that the Hospital Trust failed to provide an adequate level of care to Hannah and Scarlett, in that they: –

 - Failed to instigate treatment regarding Group B Streptococcus and failed to follow their own Protocols;

 - Failed to carry out observations on Hannah post-delivery, despite her raised temperature;